ShaonMajumder/google-sheet-sync-laravel/README.md

 ## Usage

-After launching show api manual for breif here is the api routes
+After launching see api manual at - http://localhost:8000/api/documentation for breif here is the api routes

-## API Routes
+### API Routes

 Below is the list of available API routes for Google Sheet Sync: